Bosch: Legacy: Season 3

-Season 3 begins where season 2 left off.
-In the first half, Honey "Money" Chandler campaigns to become the Los Angeles District Attorney while Bosch works to solve the disappearance of an entire family and deals with the investigation into himself for the murder of Maddie's kidnapper, Kurt Dockweiler.
-In the second half, Chandler has become DA while Bosch has been cleared in the murder of Dockweiler, and he continues to investigate the family's disappearance while coordinating with Chandler to solve the murder of a cop investigating a drug case, while Chandler, now as DA, has to deal with powerful political opponents.
-Maddie, throughout the season, investigates a group of robbers.
+Honey "Money" Chandler campaigns to become the Los Angeles District Attorney (DA) while Bosch investigates the disappearance of the entire Gallagher family and is implicated as a conspirator in the murder of Maddie's kidnapper, Kurt Dockweiler.
+Chandler is successfully elected DA.
+Bosch is cleared of involvement in the murder of Dockweiler and solves the Gallagher murders but the culprit flees to Mexico.
+Bosch investigates the murder of his colleague Jimmy Robertson and links it to a drug cartel, while Chandler deals with powerful political opponents.
+Maddie investigates a group of robbers.
+The finale has Bosch meet Detective Renee Ballard while investigating a cold case, and working with her to solve it.